Professional Trading is Methodical & Systematic

 As Warren Buffet famously said, “Risk comes from not knowing what you’re doing.”

 Let me ask you this question before you start trading like you need to make a million bucks today; do you really know what you’re doing?
 Do you know how the market works?
-Do you know how to manage your capital?
-Do you know what the impact of the economic data will be?
+Are you aware how to manage your capital?
+Can you assess what the impact of the economic data will be?
 Do you know what the central bank is doing?
 If your answer to any or all of these questions is NO then by Warren Buffet’s summation you are a HIGH-RISK trader!

 If You Fail to Plan, You Plan to Fail!